-1 Module name 42933 Experimental fluid mechanics 5 ECTS 2 Courses / lectures The teaching units in the module are only offered in the summer semester.
+1 Module name 42933 Experimental fluid mechanics 5 ECTS 2 Courses / lectures No teaching units are offered for the module in the current semester.
+For further information on teaching units please contact the module managers.
 3 Lecturers -

 4 Module coordinator Prof. Dr. Andreas Wierschem 5 Contents Content: Flow visualization Measurement techniques for velocity: Particle Image and Tracking Velocimetry and Laser Doppler anemometry, ultrasound, Measurement techniques for flow rate, pressure, temperature, concentration, free surfaces Applicability and limitations, typical errors 2-, 2+1-, 3-dimensional techniques, time-resolved techniques Data acquisition and processing 6 Learning objectives and skills Students who participate in this course will become familiar with measurement techniques in fluid mechanics.
 Students who successfully participate in this module: • Have an overview over the most extended and important measurement techniques • Understand the principles of the different techniques • Know and understand the abilities and limitations of the techniques • Can to select an appropriate technique for a given task • Can identify and avoid typical measurement errors 7 Prerequisites Prerequisites: To succeed in this course, students will need to apply acquired knowledge from fluid mechanics.
 Basic knowledge in physics and measurement techniques is beneficial.
-8 Integration in curriculum semester: 1;2;3;4 9 Module compatibility Compulsory elective module 1-3 Master of Science Clean Energy Processes 20212 10 Method of examination Variable mündlich, 30 min 11 Grading procedure Variable (100%) 12 Module frequency only in summer semester 13 Workload in clock hours Contact hours: 45 h Independent study: 105 h 14 Module duration 1 semester 15 Teaching and examination language english 16 Bibliography Tropea, Yarin, Foss: Handbook of Experimental Fluid Mechanics, Springer
+8 Integration in curriculum semester: 1;2;3;4 9 Module compatibility Compulsory elective module 1-3 Master of Science Clean Energy Processes 20212 10 Method of examination Variable mündlich, 30 min 11 Grading procedure Variable (100%) 12 Module frequency Only in summer semester 13 Workload in clock hours Contact hours: 45 h Independent study: 105 h 14 Module duration 1 semester 15 Teaching and examination language english

-Merzkirch: Flow Visualization, Academic Press Mayinger, Feldmann: Optical Measurements, Springer
+16 Bibliography Tropea, Yarin, Foss: Handbook of Experimental Fluid Mechanics, Springer Merzkirch: Flow Visualization, Academic Press Mayinger, Feldmann: Optical Measurements, Springer